 6. Holland America

 Foodies salivate over Holland America‘s culinary cruises, which go to destinations in the United States, Canada, and the Caribbean.
-Each themed cruise focuses on a different aspect of the culinary arts with a famous chef onboard, like pastry and chocolate with Jacques Torres or sushi with Chef Andy Matsuda.
+Each themed cruise focuses on a different aspect of the culinary arts with a famous chef onboard.
+Past themed cruises have included pastry and chocolate with Jacques Torres and sushi with Chef Andy Matsuda.
 The sailings include demonstrations from the chefs, tastings, and over-the-top dinners where you can meet the chefs themselves.
+You can check out all of Holland America’s current specialty culinary cruise offerings here.

 SAFETY FIRST: A Parent’s Guide to Traveling with Food Allergies: How to Plan, Pack, and Enjoy Your Vacation